 In addition, autumn usually sees a much more serious buyer, as they seek to buy their home before the Christmas holidays, the change of year, and the possible change of legislation.
 This is helped by the fact that access to credit is better during these months, with banks competing with each other to give the best deals to their potential customers.

 Finally, in the case of Liverpool, it’s worth mentioning that there is a huge change in autumn, given that all the people who enjoy their holidays here in the months of July and August return to the routine, which means that our beloved city experiences a huge transformation.
-Autumn is a perfect time to sell the house to someone looking for tranquility by the sea, especially foreign buyers more accustomed to calm.
+Autumn is a perfect time to sell the house to someone looking for tranquillity by the sea, especially foreign buyers more accustomed to calm.

 Think of light and heat

 The sea softens temperatures a lot, but the truth is that Liverpool is a very hot city in the summer.
-However, in the months of September to November we enjoy a very comfortable temperature, and generally clear skies that allow us to enjoy the sun when many other cities no longer have it.
+However, in the months of September to November, we enjoy a very comfortable temperature and generally clear skies that allow us to enjoy the sun when many other cities no longer have it.

 However, the days are getting shorter and dusk comes earlier; therefore, it’s best to show the house in the morning, when you can use the natural light to your advantage as much as possible.
 If this is impossible, then be sure to renew your lighting fixtures so that the house looks as up-to-date and bright as possible.

 On the other hand, you have to keep in mind that heating hasn’t been used throughout the summer, and from now on it may be necessary.
 Make sure that the system is in the best possible condition and that the air it produces is clean and fresh.